Overview of the Cooperative Ecosystem Studies Units Network

 How are non-federal partner institutions associated with each CESU selected?

 With submission and approval of the proposal to become a CESU host university, non-federal partner institutions are identified and become affiliated with the respective regional CESU.
 Additional partners can join individual regional CESUs by submitting an application package to the host university; the materials are reviewed and approved for membership, if appropriate, by the federal and non-federal partners.
-The North Atlantic CESU host university proposal contained just one non-federal partner (the Historically Black College and University, University of Maryland Eastern Shore), whereas over the past two decades this CESU has grown to over 35 non-federal partners.
-Tribes and tribal organizations, institutions of higher education, state and local government units, nongovernmental organizations, and other nonfederal entities may join one or more CESUs.
-If interested in becoming a new NAC-CESU non-federal partner, please see JOIN.
+The North Atlantic CESU host university proposal contained just one non-federal partner (the Historically Black College and University, University of Maryland Eastern Shore), and has since grown to include dozens of non-federal partners.
+Tribes and tribal organizations, institutions of higher education, state and local government units, nongovernmental organizations, and other non-federal entities may join one or more CESUs.
+If interested in becoming a new NAC-CESU non-federal partner, please see Becoming a Partner.

 Can federal and non-federal partners become members in more than one CESU?

 Yes.
-However, a federal agency must commit technical and administrative representatives and a one-time ‘entrance fee’ of $10,000 to each CESU that it joins, as well as provide an annual fee of $1,800 for administrative support of the given CESU’s host university.
-The benefit of joining multiple CESUs to federal agencies is access to a larger pool of non-federal partners and the expertise that they provide to implement projects in support of agency missions.
-Non-federal partners may join one or multiple CESUs at no cost, but they would have to submit a separate application to each one.
-They also must provide names and contact information of their technical and administrative representatives.
-The benefit of joining multiple CESUs to non-federal partners is access to more federal partners, and sources of potential funding, because not all federal partners are members of every CESU.
+However, a federal agency must designate technical and administrative representatives and pay a one-time “entrance fee” of $10,000 to each CESU it joins.
+Additionally, the agency is required to provide an annual fee of $2,500 to support the administrative operations of the CESU’s host university, and $2,500 to support the national CESU program.
+The advantage for federal agencies in joining multiple CESUs is gaining access to a broader network of non-federal partners and their expertise, which helps implement projects that support agency missions.
+Non-federal partners can join one or more CESUs without any cost, and must provide the names and contact information of their technical and administrative representatives.
+For non-federal partners, the benefit of joining multiple CESUs lies in increased access to federal partners and potential funding opportunities, as not all federal partners are members of every CESU.

 What are the basic terms of a cooperative and joint venture agreement?

 Each regional CESU is established by a cooperative and joint venture agreement.
 This serves to formalize the relationship among the participating federal agencies, host university, and non-federal partners.
-Among other items, the cooperative and joint venture agreement provides the following: states the objectives of the CESU; identifies the authorities of each federal agency to enter into cooperative agreements; highlights the roles and responsibilities of the participating federal agencies, host university, and non-federal partners; identifies the term of the agreement (five years, with provision for renewal); identifies the process for amending the agreement and transferring funds by cooperative agreement, task agreement or modification from the federal agencies to the host university and non-federal partners; identifies the allowable indirect or Facilities and Administrative costs rate.
-See here under ADMIN MATTERS for the current (2019-2024) and previous NAC-CESU cooperative and joint venture agreements.
+Among other items, the cooperative and joint venture agreement provides the following: states the objectives of the CESU; identifies the authorities of each federal agency to enter into cooperative agreements; highlights the roles and responsibilities of the participating federal agencies, host university, and non-federal partners; identifies the term of the agreement (five years, with provision for renewal); identifies the process for amending the agreement and transferring funds by cooperative agreement, task agreement or modification from the federal agencies to the host university and non-federal partners; and identifies the allowable indirect or Facilities and Administrative costs rate.
+See the NAC CESU page on the national CESU web site for current and past cooperative and joint venture agreements.

 What is the indirect cost rate on CESU projects?

-The indirect cost rate, established by the CESU National Council, is currently 17.5% for all of the participating federal agencies in the North Atlantic Coast CESU, except for the Natural Resources Conservation Service with a 10% rate that was established by legislation for all cooperative agreements.
-The National CESU website provides more information on the indirect cost rate here.
+The indirect cost rate, established by the CESU National Council, is currently 17.5% for all of the participating federal agencies in the North Atlantic Coast CESU, except that the Natural Resources Conservation Service has a 10% rate that was established by legislation for all cooperative agreements.
+The National CESU website provides a fact sheet about the indirect cost rate.

 What is the term or duration of the CESU cooperative and joint venture agreement?

 Each regional CESU cooperative and joint venture agreement is in effect for five years.
 The process for renewing the agreement for another five-year term is designed to ensure that the CESU is effectively meeting the needs of the participating federal agencies and non-federal partners.
 There are multiple rigorous steps to the renewal process, including documentation of the CESU activities and accomplishments, review and evaluation by the participating federal agencies, external peer review, and final review by the CESU National Council and decision to approve, conditionally approve, or deny the renewal.
-The National CESU website provides details on the renewal process here.
+The National CESU website provides guidance for the renewal process.

 Financial Assistance: Cooperative Agreements